denis-stepanov/advent-db/README.md

 ### Step 2: Single Out a Jingle of Interest

 Load the recording into Audacity: `File` > `Open...`.
 Seek through the track to locate the ad jingle; use zoom if needed.
 Select the desired interval by clicking in the track area on the jingle start and dragging mouse to the jingle end.
 Whenever possible, keep your jingle record at least three seconds long (two seconds is acceptable; below that it might not be detected reliably).
-If a jingle is surrounded with silent periods, you can include short parts of those before and after in order to improve detection.
+If a jingle is surrounded with silent periods, you can include short parts of those before and after.
 Take a note of jingle position (before or after the ads).

 ![Selecting a jingle in Audacity](https://user-images.githubusercontent.com/22733222/184440958-9c4f2b8a-0f34-4633-8c2a-840dbe57ff9f.png)